 Thomen (sometimes credited as Thomas) Stauch: drums

-Valhalla features some vocal contributions from Gamma Ray’s Kai Hansen.
+"Valhalla" features some vocal contributions from Gamma Ray’s Kai Hansen.
 Kai has a pretty good vocal range as he lets out these screams in the song.
 The album also contains two cover songs.
 The first of these is called Don’t Break the Circle.
 The next one is the Beach Boys’ famous song Barbara Ann.
 Blind Guardian does an interesting job with the song and it is a fun way to finish off the album.
 For fans of early Metallica or even Exodus you will love this album.
 If you are looking for an album that has speed, aggression, and nice melodies, you will love this album.
 I would rate this album a solid 8.5 out of 10.
 Or if we want to get back to the standard way of scoring album reviews, Follow the Blind gets no less than an 85 out of 100 points.